oliviervalentin/moodle-tool_amoslink/README.md

 This admin tool adds a link in Administration > General > Language category that leads directly in AMOS and shows all untranslated strings for non standard plugins.

+Note that admin needs an AMOS account to access to translation tool !

 ## Installing via uploaded ZIP file ##

 1. Log in to your Moodle site as an admin and go to _Site administration >